MistySampleSkills/Misty-Concierge-Template/README.md

 ### Intents

 Next, let's look at the pre-configured intents.
-Our agent has two custom intents: `aroundMe` and `name`.
+This agent includes the custom intents `aroundMe` and `name`.

 ![Intents overview](./img/intents-1.png)

 #### name Intent

 The `name` intent handles questions about Misty's name.
 It includes a handful of *training phrases* (for example, "What's your name?" and "What are you called?"), as well as a *response* ("My name is Misty!").
-When the agent associates a user expression with this intent, it returns this response to our skill and Misty speaks this text string out loud.
+When the agent associates a user expression with this intent, it returns this response to the skill and Misty speaks this text string out loud.

 ![name Training Phrases](./img/intents-2.png)